Saml1211/Project-QuickNav/memory-bank/activeContext.md

 - Decision to keep the inter-process protocol simple and based on stdout for maximum reliability.
 - Monitor for edge cases in path resolution, especially with atypical project code formats or directory structures.
+- Decision to run the Python backend only when needed rather than as a persistent process, improving reliability and simplifying the workflow.
 - Consideration for future enhancements such as search history, favorites, or direct integration with code editors.